ryonagana/candyworld/Readme.md

 ## Development:

-Opening the project  file needs [Qt Creator](https://www.qt.io/product/development-tools) installed but iof you just want to build you just need  qmake-qt5 installed for generating the Makefile
+Opening the project  file needs [Qt Creator](https://www.qt.io/product/development-tools) installed but if you just want to build the game, you just need  qmake-qt5 installed for generating the Makefile (No Qt Dependencies)

 ##### Installing QT Creator